fight233/DThouse_cxd/documentation20/en/02.getting-started/docs.md

 ### Run SQL Command Scripts

-Inside TDengine shell, you can run SQL scripts in a file with source command.
+Inside DThouse shell, you can run SQL scripts in a file with source command.

 ```mysql
 taos> source <filename>;